PostalAnnex®

 Do all carriers use dimensional weight?

-Yes, UPS, FedEx, DHL, and USPS all use dimensional weight calculations, though their specific divisors and rules may vary slightly.
+Yes, UPS, FedEx, DHL, and USPS all use dimensional weight calculations, though their specific divisors and rules may vary slightly depending on the service level.

 Related Articles